 You must be at least 18 years old to purchase a Connecticut Lottery ticket.
 You don’t have to be a Connecticut resident to play the lottery, but the only way to purchase a ticket is to visit one of the lottery retailers in the state.

 Something new for the CT Lottery is sports betting.
-The lottery will receive one license to operate an online sportsbook and 15 additional retail sportsbook licenses if the current legislation is signed into law.
+The lottery will receive one license to operate an online sportsbook and 15 additional retail sportsbook licenses.

 So you’re a lottery winner.
 Now what?
 Here are a few things to keep in mind when you win playing the Connecticut Lottery.